 Summary: Mac won't boot after Catalina update?
-Lost everything stored on your Mac after macOS Catalina upgrde?
-Want to downgrade from macOS Catalina to Mojave?
+Lost everything stored on your Mac after macOS Catalina or Big Sur upgrade?
+Want to downgrade from macOS Big Sur to Catalina?
 Don't freak out!
-Free download the best data recovery software for macOS Catalina - iBoysoft Mac Data Recovery to recover lost/missing files after macOS update, and then go ahead to find solutions.
+Free download the best data recovery software for macOS - iBoysoft Data Recovery for Mac to recover lost/missing files after macOS update, and then go ahead to find solutions.

 What's new in macOS 11 Big Sur?